shikijs/textmate-grammars-themes/README.md

 ```bash
 GITHUB_TOKEN=your-personal-access-token
 ```
-7. Run `pnpm run fetch` to download the grammar and verify it works
+7. Run `pnpm run fetch` to download the grammar and verify it works via `pnpm run play`
 8. Send in the PR!

 ### Add a new theme